 Running Commands at Image Launch Time

-The command you run should start with the full path to the executable you want to start.
+The command you run should start in the AppDef.json with the full path to the executable you want to start.
 You should not make any assumptions about PATH – e.g. if the executable is called hello and lives in /usr/local/bin, specify /usr/local/bin/hello at the start of the command.
 You can pass additional arguments as you would on the shell when launching this command by just specifying them after the executable.
 Be sure to use \’s to escape special characters as you would on the Linux shell.

 The executable you specify in the command parameter runs as user nimbix.
 If you need specific services started, such as sshd on CentOS, you must start these explicitly in your executable script, as command execution does not perform a full system boot up.
 (Using passwordless sudo it is possible to run administrative commands such as service from inside your executable).